wechaty/docusaurus/docusaurus/docs/wechaty-api/contact.md

 Try to find a contact in cache and then puppet.
 If no contact was found, ```undefined``` will be returned.

-Example: Find a contact with name 'friend'
+Example: Find a contact with name 'contact-2'

 ```ts
 const contact = await bot.Contact.find({ name: 'contact-2' }) // contact2